Localized Modes in the IR Phase of QCD

 However, evidence that produced~\cite{Alexandru:2019gdm, Alexandru:2021pap, Alexandru:2021xoi} and later corroborated~\cite{Meng:2023nxf} the metal-to-critical scenario also generated an inconsistency.
 Indeed, the mechanism requires that plateau modes of IR phase (e.g. $\lambda_\fir \!<\! \lambda \!<\! \lambda_\fa$) are exponentially localized, and thus of zero IR dimension.
 But the numerical evidence pointed toward $d_\fir \!\approx\!
 1$ instead.
 Here we resolved this issue by direct confrontation of Anderson-model data and QCD data, both in terms of $d_\fir$ and the new multidimensional technique function $d(q)$.
 Our analysis leaves little doubt that Anderson localized states and QCD plateau modes are dimensionally equivalent, both behaving as spatial probabilistic objects of IR dimension zero.
 This removes the above inconsistency.

-We finally wish to convey three important points. {\em (i)} Summarizing the accumulated knowledge, we propose that the dimensional blueprint $d_\fir(\lambda)$ of QCD in IR phase is shown in Fig.~\ref{fig:dIR} (right).
+We finally wish to convey four important points. {\em (i)} Summarizing the accumulated knowledge, we propose that the dimensional blueprint $d_\fir(\lambda)$ of QCD in IR phase is shown in Fig.~\ref{fig:dIR} (right).
 At the transition temperature $T_\fir$, this non-analytic behavior replaces the constant $d_\fir(\lambda) \!=\!
 3$ shown on the left. {\em (ii)} Strictly speaking, the extraordinary dimensional transformation at $T_\fir$, represented by Fig.~\ref{fig:dIR}, has a robust numerical support in pure-glue QCD.
 However, the results of recent extensive study~\cite{Meng:2023nxf} strongly suggest that, at least the structure near $\lambda_\fir \!=\!
-0$ also applies in ``real-world" QCD. {\em (iii)} Explicit meaning of $d_\fir$ at $\lambda_\fir \!=\!
+0$ is also featured in ``real-world" QCD. {\em (iii)} The previous comment applies to the entire QCD phase diagram in Fig.~\ref{fig:Dirac_diagram} (bottom left).
+While the multidimensional analysis has not yet been done in full-QCD case, the fact that the singularity structure at $\lambda_\fir \!=\!
+0$ is preserved~\cite{Meng:2023nxf} strongly suggests that the fate of the plateau is similar.
+Note also that dashing in $T\!=\!T_\fir$ and $T\!=\!T_\fuv$ sections of critical lines expresses that these regions were not sufficiently studied yet, not even in pure-glue QCD~\cite{Alexandru:2021xoi}. {\em (iv)} The precise meaning of $d_\fir$ at $\lambda_\fir \!=\!
 0$, represented in Fig.~\ref{fig:dIR} (right) by two distinct values, is as follows.
 While $d_\fir(0) \!\equiv\! \lim_{L \to \infty} d_\fir(0,L) \!=\!3$ is simply the IR dimension of exact zeromodes,

 reflects the volume scaling of smallest non-zero modes.
 In Eq.~\eqref{eq:325} we introduced the notation $d_\fir(\lambda_1,\lambda_2,L)$, where IR dimension is obtained from average $\efNm$ involving modes from the range $\lambda_1 \!<\! \lambda \!<\! \lambda_2$.
 Surprising results of Refs.~\cite{Alexandru:2021pap, Meng:2023nxf}, support the indicated $d_\fir^+(0) \!\neq\! d_\fir(0^+)$.